Shackleton's Tigerfishing Lodge

 Shackleton's Lodge

-Alcohol: Alcohol and soft drinks are not included in the package.
+Beverages: Coffee, tea, and boiled drinking water are provided.
+Otherwise, the package does not include bottled water, soft drinks, alcoholic beverages, beer, or wine.
 Shackletons provides a wide range of beer, wine, spirits, and mixers at reasonable prices.

 Tea Time at the Lodge